team bios

 [she/her/hers]

-Megan Challender is a Managing Attorney AT Network for Victim Recovery of DC (NVRDC).
+Megan Challender is the Director of Legal Services at Network for Victim Recovery of DC (NVRDC).
 In her role, Megan supervises the legal services staff and their casework.
+Previously, Megan served as a Managing Attorney at NVRDC.

 Prior to joining NVRDC, Megan was the Managing Attorney at Break the Cycle, a local legal services program serving youth survivors of dating violence, ages 13-24.
 When Break the Cycle made the decision to end its legal services program, Megan worked with NVRDC to transition this critical legal services program to NVRDC and continue these services to youth survivors.